 Montefalco's history

-Around 1280 the city was conquered by Todi, as evidenced by the city coat of arms representing an Eagle and placed on a building to the right of Porta di Sant'Agostino, during the period of Todi's occupation the cultivation of grapes for Grechetto began toghter with the oldest tradition of red wine.
-In the same period took place the construction of the public building (now the seat of the municipality) and also the most important religious buildings.
-The city thus became the most important fortification of the Todi territory against Foligno and Spoleto until 1383 when it first passed under the Trinci of Foligno and then became like the other Umbrian centers of papal domination.
+It was during the period of Todi's occupation that the cultivation of Grechetto grapes began, adding to the older tradition of red wine production.
+During the same period, the construction of the Palazzo Comunale and the most important religious buildings also took place.
+The city thus became the most important fortification in the area against Foligno and Spoleto until 1383, when it first came under the control of the Trinci family of Foligno and then, like other Umbrian towns, under papal dominion.

 What to be seen in Montefalco